-The intentions at time of establishing philanthropic organizations in marginal groups

-Here all interviewees focused on the general need.
-Two major reasons stood out:

-The need to assist marginalized groups - especially young people appear in two cases: assisting Ethiopian young academics placement in the labor market (13, February 18, 2021) and supplying technological education enabling integration in the High-tech industry (11, February 17, 2021).

-The need to adverse the social and cultural stigmatization of young Caucasus immigrants was also mentioned (10, February 15, 2021).

-One organization incorporated aiding marginal groups within its general vision of supporting the Galilee inhibitions (15, February 21, 2021).
+All interviewees focused on the general needs they had identified.
+Two major reasons stood out: the need to assist marginalized groups – especially young people – appear in two cases: assisting Ethiopian young academics’ placement in the labor market and supplying technological education enabling integration in the high-tech industry.
+The need to confront the social and cultural stigmatization of young Caucasus immigrants was also mentioned.
+One organization incorporated aiding marginal groups within its general vision of supporting the Galilee inhibitions.

-Aims of philanthropic organizations.

-Organizations concentrating on specific issues:
+Hybrid Organizations

-Empowering adolescent dropouts (14, February 19, 2021), and young members of the community (10, February 15, 2021).
+Key aims of these organization were identified as empowering adolescent dropouts and young members of the community, job placements for university graduates and for those entering high-tech industries.

-Employment placement of University graduates (13, February 18, 2021) and into high-tech industry (11, February 17, 2021).

-Originals customers of philanthropic organizations.

-Disadvantaged potent (13, February 18, 2021) or youth (10, February 15, 2021) sectors within the marginal groups.

-Mapping the organizations’ communal environment.

-Existing organizations within the community engaged in cultural issues, not in communal development (16, February 22, 2021).

-Interface with the organizations’ surrounding environment.

-The organizations sprung out of existing governmental (14, February 19, 2021) or semi-governmental agencies (9, February 11, 2021).
-Government funding formed a minor percent of the budget (13, February 18, 2021), or a main percent (11, February 17, 2021).
+Existing organizations within the community engaged in cultural issues, not in communal development.
+These socially incorporating organizations evolved out of existing governmental or semi-governmental agencies.
+Government funding ranged from a minor fraction of their budgets to a major one.

+Hybrid Organizations

-Hybrid Organizations aiming at social inclusion, while sustaining some social or cultural exclusiveness.
-Organizations seeking to integrate into mainstream society while conserving group uniqueness.
+These organizations seek social inclusion in the mainstream while also conserving some group social or cultural uniqueness.

-Motives for establishing philanthropic organizations

-Social motives for establishing philanthropic organizations.

-Providing educational and economic assistance (5, February 7, 2021).
-Suppling financial support to all members of the local settlement (2, January 7, 2021).
-Enhancing traditional Jewish values (21, February 24, 2021).

-Personal motives for establishing philanthropic organizations.

-No personal motives were mentioned in the interviews.
+The social motives for establishing philanthropic organizations included Providing educational and economic assistance, supplying financial support to all members of the local settlement, and enhancing traditional Jewish values.
+No personal motives for establishing this type of philanthropic organization were mentioned by the interviewees.

-The intentions at time of establishing philanthropic organizations in marginal groups

-We found just three organizations.
-One was created since no parallel body (either internal or external) existed (5, February 7, 2021).
-The second was initiated by the spiritual mentor of the founder (2, January 7, 2021).
-The third was to support local avant-gardes core groups efforts in non-ultra-orthodox settlements (21, February 24, 2021).
+The intentions at time of establishing philanthropic organizations in marginal groups related to just three organizations: One was created since no parallel body existed; the second was initiated by the spiritual mentor of the founder; the third was established to support local avant-garde core groups efforts in non-ultra-Orthodox settlements.

-Aims of philanthropic organizations.

-Enhancing financial (2, January 7, 2021) and educational (5, February 7, 2021) sustainability skills.
-Supporting groups that advance core values of Judaism (21, February 24, 2021).
+The aims of hybrid philanthropic organizations included enhancing financial skills, enhancing educational skills, and supporting groups that advance core values of Judaism.

-Originals customers of philanthropic organizations.

-New (5, February 7, 2021) and potential members (2, January 7, 2021) of the community.
+Original beneficiaries of hybrid philanthropic organizations were both new and potential members of the community.

-Mapping the organizations’ communal environment.

-Existing organizations within the community engaged different subjects (20, February 24, 2021).
+The organizations’ communal environment: Existing organizations within the community engaged different subjects.

-Interface with the organizations’ surrounding environment.

-Government and municipal funded part of the budget (5, February 7, 2021), resources, facilities, and funds came from the municipality (2, January 7, 2021).
+Interface with the organizations’ surrounding environment: Government and municipal funded part of the budget, resources, facilities, and funds came from the municipality.

-[[Place Table 1 about here]]

-Table 1.
-Philanthropic organizations objectives.

-Discussion:
+[Place “Table 1: Philanthropic organizations’ objectives” here]

+Discussion

-Existing research focuses on marginal groups facing marginalization by the governing bodies of society (Alexander. & Fernandez, 2021).
-This narrative suggests that marginal group's organizations are formed in reaction to the discriminatory policies of the dominate society (Bram, 2006).
-We claim that when analyzing marginal organizations, a deeper investigation of the creation of these institutions is necessary is needed.
+Existing research focuses on groups facing marginalization by the governing bodies of society (Alexander & Fernandez, 2021).
+This narrative suggests that marginalized group’s organizations are formed in reaction to the discriminatory policies of the dominant social forces (Bram, 2006).
+We argue that, when analyzing marginal organizations, a deeper investigation of the creation of these institutions is needed.
 We offer here a new way of categorizing philanthropic organizations in marginal groups.